saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 **What is Hybrid work?**\
 [https://www.microsoft.com/en-us/microsoft-teams/hybrid-work-from-home](https://www.microsoft.com/en-us/microsoft-teams/hybrid-work-from-home)
-> Hybrid work describes when people work together, both online and in person, at any time from anywhere—at home,
+> Hybrid work describes when people work together, both online and in person, at any time from anywhere — at home,
 > remotely, or from an office.

 **Hybrid Workplace Flexibility (HWF) Guide**\